grpc/grpc.io/content/docs/languages/python/generated-code.md

 }
 ```

-When compiled, the gRPC `protoc` plugin generates code similar to the following
+When the service is compiled, the gRPC `protoc` plugin generates code similar to
-`_pb2_grpc.py` file:
+the following `_pb2_grpc.py` file:

 ```python